-- (1) they are degree program students of the Faculty of Business; - (2) they have already completed a minimum of ★24 of their program at the University of Alberta; - (3) they present "Satisfactory" academic standing (i.e., GPA of 2.0 or greater). - (4) they have fewer than ★60 in transferable courses to the Bachelor of Commerce program
+- they have already completed a minimum of ★24 of their program at the University of Alberta: - (2) they present "Satisfactory" academic standing (i.e., GPA of 2.0 or greater); - (3) they have fewer than ★60 in transferable courses to the Bachelor of Commerce program; and - (4) they have evidence of special personal or academic circumstances that make it appropriate for an exception to the normal rules to be granted.

-A student while registered in the Faculty of Business will not receive permission to register as a Visiting Student at another institution if the equivalent course is given on campus in the same term, except in the case of formal exchange programs (see §63.4.2).
-Approval will not be granted for requests where the student has already received the maximum allowable transfer courses (\star 60).
+Permission will not normally be granted if an equivalent course is given on campus in the same term.
+Approval will not be granted for requests where the student has already received the maximum allowable transfer credit (★60).
 Qualified students should contact the Undergraduate Office, 2-20 Business Building, to request permission prior to enrolling in any course at another institution.
-There is no obligation to grant transfer credit unless prior written permission has been obtained in writing.